Spin and orbital excitations in undoped infinite layers: a comparison between superconducting PrNiO2 and insulating CaCuO2: Results and discussion

-To analyze the differences between the two samples, we fitted the extracted dispersion curves with those predicted by Linear Spin Wave theory (LSW) \cite{coldea2001spin}, computed using the SpinW library in Matlab \cite{spinWsite}.
-We considered four in-plane exchange couplings $J_{1-4}$ and one out-of-plane coupling $J_{\perp}$, similarly to what was done for CCO in Ref. \onlinecite{peng2017influence}.
-This is a novelty for IL nickelates, whose magnon dispersion was fitted with purely bidimensional LSW models so far \cite{lu2021magnetic,gao2024magnetic,rossi2024universal,yan2025persistent} or, at most, with an out-of-plane magnetic anisotropy \cite{bialo2024strain} that, however, is hard to determine from RIXS spectra.
-We decided to add $J_{\perp}$ because, when approaching the $\Gamma$ point at non-integer $L$ values, the single-magnon energy remains large, in strong analogy to the CCO case.
+To analyze the differences between the two samples, we fitted the extracted dispersion curves with those predicted by Linear Spin Wave theory (LSW) \cite{coldea2001spin}, as implemented in the SpinW library in Matlab \cite{spinWsite}.
+We included four in-plane exchange couplings $J_{1-4}$ and one out-of-plane term $J_{\perp}$, following the strategy previously adopted for CCO in Ref. \onlinecite{peng2017influence}.
+This is new for IL nickelates, whose magnon dispersion has so far been modeled using purely two-dimensional LSW approaches \cite{lu2021magnetic,gao2024magnetic,rossi2024universal,yan2025persistent} or, at most, by introducing an out-of-plane magnetic anisotropy \cite{bialo2024strain} which is however difficult to constrain from RIXS spectra.
+As for CCO, exchange couplings up to fourth nearest neighbors were needed to reproduce the zone-boundary energy.{ The inclusion of $J_{\perp}$ is motivated by the fact that, upon approaching $\Gamma$ at non-integer $L$, the single-magnon energy remains large, closely resembling the behavior found in CCO.
 The values of the extracted exchange $J$s (in meV) are reported in Figure \ref{LSWfits}(a).
 The nearest-neighbor exchange $J_1$ is about twice as large in CCO (82 meV) than in PNO (46 meV), in agreement with the literature \cite{been2021electronic,lu2021magnetic,rosa2024spin}.
-On contrast, $J_{\perp}$ is comparable in the two compounds (7 meV for CCO and 6 meV for PNO), leading to out-to-in-plane exchange ratio $J_{\perp}/J_1$ of $8.5\%$ for CCO and $13\%$ for PNO.
+Conversely, $J_{\perp}$ is comparable in the two compounds (7 meV for CCO and 6 meV for PNO), leading to out-to-in-plane exchange ratio $J_{\perp}/J_1$ of $8.5\%$ for CCO and $13\%$ for PNO.
 We notice that these values of $J_{\perp}$ are close to the intra-unit-cell coupling of bi-layer cuprates like YBCO \cite{peng2017influence}.
-The absence of apical oxygens in IL nickelates leads to long-range, in-plane hopping similar to cuprates', despite the larger $\Delta$ and the Mott-Hubbard character of the correlation gap.
-We observe that the 3D character of the spin-spin correlation is also similar in the IL nickelates and in the CCO, as testified by the comparable value of the spin excitation energy at in plane-zone center and non-integer $L$ (60-80 meV respectively).
-Those analogies coexist with a markedly different degree of out-of-plane hybridization, introduced by the rare-earth ions separating the NiO$_2$ planes in infinite-layer nickelates, in contrast to the negligible effect of Ca or Ba ions in cuprates.
-Also, they give a proof of the fully occurred topotactic reduction of the PNO samples and the absence of interstitial oxygen atoms.
+The absence of apical oxygens in IL nickelates leads to a long-range, in-plane hopping phenomenon qualitatively similar to cuprates', despite the larger $\Delta$.
+We observe that the 3D character of the spin-spin correlation is also similar in the IL nickelates and in the CCO, as testified by the comparable value of the spin excitation energy at in-plane zone center and non-integer $L$ (60-80 meV respectively).
+Whether rare-earth ions play a substantial role in this mechanism, as proposed in several (mainly theoretical) studies \cite{peng2023charge,zhang2023rare,been2021electronic}, remains unclear, since other works suggest a much weaker influence \cite{osada2021nickelate}.
+Moreover, our results give a proof of the fully occurred topotactic reduction of the PNO samples and the absence of interstitial oxygen atoms.